marble999/freshlygenerated/content/posts/Spicy-Coleslaw.md

 ![](https://static01.nyt.com/images/2015/05/20/dining/20HIT_COLESLAW/20HIT_COLESLAW-superJumbo.jpg)

-*A Southwestern coleslaw is a hot topic with your salad friends — hence the long buzz surrounding Panza salad.
-What everyone really wants is a version that is both spicy and creamy — one without borscht-like creamy bits (chunks of cabbage).
-If you’re one of the impatient types, try this (quick, easy and inspired) version from young, warm New York chef Laura Werlin, which combines mandarin oranges, mango and kaffir lime leaves.*
+*A Southwestern coleslaw is a hot topic with your salad friends -- hence the long buzz surrounding Panza salad.
+What everyone really wants is a version that is both spicy and creamy -- one without borscht-like creamy bits (chunks of cabbage).
+If you're one of the impatient types, try this (quick, easy and inspired) version from young, warm New York chef Laura Werlin, which combines mandarin oranges, mango and kaffir lime leaves.*
 ### Ingredients

 :